jimhigson/oboe.js/writing/main/1_Abstract.md

 entirely retrieved before items of interest are extracted programmatically.
-An alternative model is presented allowing the specification of items of interest using a declarative syntax similar to jsonPath.
+An alternative model is presented allowing the specification of items of interest using a declarative syntax similar to JSONPath.
 The identified items are provided incrementally while the resource is still downloading.

 In addition to a consideration of performance in absolute terms, the